 - Be smart with appliances that burn fuel (wood, gas, oil, coal, charcoal, or other fossil fuels).
 Never use appliances such as grills or generators inside your home or garage, and don’t use them near a window or door either.
 (Pressure washers and other gasoline engines should be kept at least 20 feet from any structure when in use.)
 Don’t heat your home with an oven or cooktop, and don’t burn items in stoves or fireplaces if they aren’t vented.
 When cooking with a gas stovetop or oven, turn on the range hood over your stove or open a window.

 - Never idle your car in the garage.

 - Maintain appliances.
 The Environmental Protection Agency recommends having a technician service heating systems and other fuel-burning appliances such as gas water heaters and stoves annually to ensure they are operating properly.

 Radon is a naturally occurring radioactive gas that can enter homes through cracks in the foundation and gaps around joints, pipes, and other components.
 Don’t mistake “natural” for safe or non-toxic.

 Why Radon is Dangerous

-Unlike carbon monoxide, the risk is not acute, points out Dallas L. Jones, executive director of the American Association of Radon Scientists and Technologists, Inc. The danger is in long-term exposure, which can increase the risk for lung cancer.
+Unlike carbon monoxide, the risk is not acute, points out Dallas L. Jones, former executive director of the American Association of Radon Scientists and Technologists, Inc. The danger is in long-term exposure, which can increase the risk for lung cancer.
 Radon is the second most common cause of lung cancer after smoking, per the CDC, and it’s responsible for an estimated 20,000 deaths annually.
 (Radon’s risks are higher if you smoke.)